Minecraft-AMS/AnimatedFreeze/README.md

 ## Intro
 - This mod has added a built-in resource pack to disable the animation effects of s1ea lanterns, kelp, and seagrass.

-- May be incompatible with some resource packages, specifically manifested as the animation still exists
+- May be incompatible with some resource packages, specifically manifested as the animation still exists.